-It is well known that shock waves form in solutions of the Einstein-Euler equations, the equations that couple the spacetime geometry to perfect fluid sources, whenever the flow is sufficiently compressive \cite{Lax,Smoller,Christodoulou}.
+It is well known that shock waves form in solutions of the Einstein-Euler equations, the equations that couple the spacetime geometry to perfect fluid sources, whenever the flow is sufficiently compressive \cite{Christodoulou,Lax,Smoller}.
 But it is an open question as to the essential level of smoothness of the gravitational metric for general shock wave solutions admitting points of shock wave interaction.
-The existence theory \cite{GroahTemple} for shock waves in GR based on the Glimm scheme, (see also \cite{LeFlochStewart}), only yields Lipschitz continuity of the spacetime metric, a metric regularity too low to guarantee the existence of locally inertial coordinates within the atlas of {\it smooth} ($C^2$) coordinate transformations \cite{ReintjesTemple2}.
-That spacetime is locally inertial at each point $p$, (i.e., there exist coordinate systems in which the metric is Minkowski at $p$, and all coordinate derivatives of the metric vanish at $p$), was Einstein's starting assumption for General Relativity, \cite{Einstein}.
+The existence theory \cite{GroahTemple} for shock waves in GR based on the Glimm scheme, (see also \cite{LeFlochStewart}), only yields Lipschitz continuity of the spacetime metric, a regularity too low to guarantee the existence of locally inertial coordinates within the atlas of {\it smooth} ($C^2$) coordinate transformations \cite{ReintjesTemple1}.
+That spacetime is locally inertial at each point $p$, (i.e., there exists coordinate systems in which the metric is Minkowski at $p$, and all coordinate derivatives of the metric vanish at $p$), was Einstein's starting assumption for General Relativity, \cite{Einstein}.
 The requisite smoothness of the metric sufficient to guarantee the existence of locally inertial frames within the {\it smooth} atlas, is the metric regularity $C^{1,1}$, one degree smoother than the $C^{0,1}$ metrics constructed in \cite{GroahTemple}.
-In this case the Riemann normal coordinate construction generates a smooth transformation to locally inertial coordinates.
-In \cite{ReintjesTemple1}, the authors proposed the possibility that shock wave interaction might create a new kind of spacetime singularity which we named {\it regularity singularities}, a point in spacetime where the Lorentzian metric cannot be smoothed to $C^{1,1}$, and hence fails to admit locally inertial coordinates within the smooth atlas.
+In the smooth case, the Riemann normal coordinate construction generates a smooth transformation to locally inertial coordinates.
+In \cite{ReintjesTemple1}, the authors proposed the possibility that shock wave interaction might create a new kind of spacetime singularity which we named {\it regularity singularities}, a point in spacetime where the gravitational metric tensor is Lipschitz continuous, but essentially less regular than $C^{1,1}$.